Zeyu77/HARR/README.md

 ## EXPERIMENTS
 cifar10: 10000 query images, 5000 training images.
-Return MAP@ALL(50000) The same setting with DistillHash (19' CVPR )
+Return MAP@ALL(50000) The same setting as DistillHash (19' CVPR )

 How to train:

 First generate the similarity structure for dataset in two steps:

 step 1. python run.py --train --eta_4 10